 In the summer of 1947 she and her sister participated in a Quaker sponsored educational exchange in Toluca, Mexico.
 Here she started exploring wire as an artistic medium when she noticed the looped wire baskets, woven by Mexican women to carry eggs and produce.

 She took the technique back to Black Mountain and made it her own, first through small wire baskets and then in 1949 through suspended sculptures and hanging mobiles.
 She did this by closing up her baskets and making them into sculptures and suspended objects.
 She also enclosed smaller baskets into her large pieces.
 She said that it was like drawing in space, drawing in three dimensions, and this linked back to her training with Albers.

 In 1968, she created her first representational work for a fountain in Ghirardelli Square, San Francisco, which had two mermaids, splashing water, and a recording of croaking frogs.
 She designed other public fountains and became known as the “fountain lady.”

 In 1994, she created a Japanese American Internment Memorial in San Jose, California.
 This sculptured work consisted of two narrative planes.
 On one side was her family life before the war.
 On the second side were scenes from internment.
 Asawa wanted this work to be not just a memorial to Japanese Americans who were interned but for all people who have been wrongly treated.
 “It can happen to anybody.
 This can happen to you too.”

-Asawa’s wire sculptures have been shown in countless museums and are in the collections of the Guggenheim, LACMA, and Whitney Museum in New York.
+The United States Postal Service announced that 10 different works of hers would be featured on a series of postage stamps, out in May of 2020.
+Asawa’s wire sculptures have been shown in countless museums and are in the collections of the Guggenheim, Los Angeles County Museum of Art, and Whitney Museum of American Art.